 The Blues look to get even with the Detroit Red Wings Thursday night at 7:00 at the Scottrade Center.

-Topics: Allen, Blues, Bouque, Brian Eilliot, Clune, Detroit, Erat, Gabriel, Jake, Jaroslav Halak, Jennings, Kevin, Klein, Martin, Nashville, NHL, Nick, Pekke, Pietrangelo, Predators, Red Wings, Richard, Rinne, Ryan Ellis, Saint Louis, Scottrade Center, Spaling, St. Louis, St. Louis Blues, STL, Tarasenko, Trophy, Vladimir
+Topics: Allen, Bouque, Brian Eilliot, Clune, Detroit, Erat, Gabriel, Jake, Jaroslav Halak, Jennings, Kevin, Klein, Martin, Nashville, NHL, Nick, Pekke, Pietrangelo, Predators, Red Wings, Richard, Rinne, Ryan Ellis, Saint Louis, Scottrade Center, Spaling, St. Louis, St. Louis Blues, St. Louis Blues, STL, Tarasenko, Trophy, Vladimir